 - Never stand above the third highest step of the ladder.

 - Use non-slip footwear.
-Also, feet and treads of the ladder should be slip-resistant.
+Also, the feet and treads of the ladder should be slip-resistant.

-- Don’t carry heavy object when climbing the ladder, always climb slowly and don’t make any sudden movement: it can result in losing your balance.
+- Don’t carry heavy objects when climbing the ladder, always climb slowly and don’t make any sudden movement: it can result in losing your balance.